jamestaddadcox/jamestaddadcox/README.md

 <a href="https://www.linkedin.com/in/james-tadd-adcox/" target="_blank">LinkedIn</a>

 <a href = "mailto: jamestaddadcox@gmail.com">Email</a>

+---

+The profile photo, in case you're wondering, is from the 1981 movie *Possession*.

 <!--
 **jamestaddadcox/jamestaddadcox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.